Posted in: on Saturday, November 22, 2014 at 0 comments

 So I ask, would you prayerfully consider as an individual, a house, a group, a family, or as a couple supporting the education of an Arise Talent child for a school year?

-A monthly sponsorship would be $60 a month over an 11-month time frame beginning February this year.
-Or any one time donation to help a child get an education.
+A monthly sponsorship would be $60 a month over an 11-month time frame or any one time donation to help a child get an education.